 Carol Peeples is the founder and executive director.
 She was the project manager and primary author of the first two editions of Getting On After Getting Out: A Reentry Guide for Colorado, and the founder of Colorado Voting Project and Can I Vote?, a statewide educational campaign on voting and disenfranchisement.

 IT Director Steve Mursuli was a successful small business owner and website developer/coder before he was incarcerated in the Colorado Department of Corrections.
 He was released in early 2015, is currently on parole, and considers remerg.com a way to help the people he was incarcerated with, as well as a way to give back to the community.

-Researcher and community liaison Jhil Marquantte was released in May 2018 from the Colorado Department of Corrections after serving over twenty-five years.
+Community liaison Jhil Marquantte was released in February 2018 from the Colorado Department of Corrections after serving over twenty-five years.
 While incarcerated, Jhil participated in the canine training program, worked as a paraprofessional in the pre-release class, and led classes in the Seven Habits of Highly Successful People program.
 Jhil believes in the importance of verified resource information, as he learned firsthand upon release from incarceration.

 Kenneth Plotz (President) currently serves as a senior district court judge in Colorado and as a mediator in private practice.
 Previously he has been a private practice attorney, a public defender with the Office of the Colorado State Public Defender, a district court and chief judge in the Eleventh Judicial District in Colorado, and a consultant for the Colorado Commission on Criminal and Juvenile Justice.